eye-division/jennyblyth/_gallery/addy-gardner.md

   **January 2020**

-  "My paintings are born from an emotional response to places I visit and views that I witness in my day to day life.
-Outwardly they relate to different light and colour in the landscape.
-I then relate these to inward feelings and memories and things which are currently going on in my life.
-Sometimes also the history of a place and a feeling about a place will have an effect on the painting.
-All of them are about beauty in the landscape and moments where this beauty affects us.”

-  Essentially Addy Gardner’s paintings are autobiographical, reflecting her thoughts and preoccupations which morph into compositions capturing the drama of darker moments and lighter dawns of realisation, a sense &nbsp;of self and 'peak experience'.

-  Abstract expressionism in Addy's work generally treads a fine line with figuration, as land meets sky, affording us an insight into the artist's journey whilst inviting us to explore our own path.
-This particular painting
-  ***Along By The Willows, Deep In*** ***Thought*** &nbsp;is the artist’s response to walking by the River Windrush.&nbsp; Winter is receding and there is a promise of Spring and new beginnings.&nbsp; The willows are bare with whiplike branches but the light is cool and fresh against the greens and browns of the earth.

-  Addy Gardner trained in Psychology before studying Fine Art, and it is the combination of the two that distinguishes her abstracted landscapes from so many others.

-  **ADDY GARDNER**

   *"My paintings are born from an emotional response to places I visit and views that I witness in my day to day life.
 Outwardly they relate to different light and colour in the landscape.
 I then relate these to inward feelings and